3D Tetris: Development and release

 3D Tetris was developed by T&E Soft and published by Nintendo in North America.
 A version was planned for Japanese markets entitled Polygo Block, which was to be released in February 1996, but was never released.
 Like all other Virtual Boy games, 3D Tetris uses a red-and-black color scheme and uses parallax, an optical trick that is used to simulate a 3D effect.
 The game contains 30 different block types, and renders each one as a 3D wire-frame model until they fall to the bottom of the well, where they are filled in.
-It was the last game released on the Virtual Boy in North America.
+It was the last game to be released for the Virtual Boy in North America and the last game released overall for the system.